 Comprised of experienced international businesspeople, the Indiana District Export Council (IDEC) is a non-profit organization that strengthens Indiana's economic competitiveness through its services.
 Some of these services include counseling, identifying export financing sources, increasing export awareness, and promoting international education to local businesses.
 This particular IDEC website contains all background information about the council, its events, and useful resources for those interested in exporting.

 The Indiana Economic Development Association (IEDA) is composed of economic developers and other professionals that are dedicated to attracting and retaining jobs to the state of Indiana.
 IEDA provides its members with ongoing education and meetings, networking opportunities, and policy influence.
-Its site mainly details the benefits of paid membership, but an additional resources section provides users with information on various business topics, a job board, and an interactive map which details what economic developers are available in certain areas.
+Its site mainly details the benefits of paid membership, but an additional resources section provides users with information on various business topics, a job board, and an interactive map that details what economic developers are available in certain areas.

 The Indiana Economic Development Corporation (IEDC) works to attract and support new business investment, job creation, and economic prosperity in Indiana.
 The IEDC site outlines its numerous programs along with the benefits of doing business in Indiana.
 It also contains a library of resources covering topics such as starting or relocating a business, obtaining business licenses and permits, and labor laws in the state.